-As of As of

-March 31, September 30,
+Rating As of March 31, 2017 As of September 30, 2016

-Rating 2017 2016

 Rating Highest 8.0 5.0

 Average 5.5 4.0

 Weighted Average 4.8 3.5

 Lowest 3.0 3.0

 Tax Status

 We intend to continue to maintain our qualification as a RIC under Subchapter M of the Code for federal income tax purposes and also to limit certain federal excise taxes imposed on RICs.
 Refer to Note 9-Distributions to Common Stockholders in the notes to our Consolidated Financial Statements included elsewhere in this prospectus supplement for additional information regarding our tax status.